 It is possible for a variant to take arguments.
 Those arguments can include the

-are not Function
+are not Function values.

 Variants support all argument types, except optional arguments.